Intepreting your test results

 This can be downloaded as a formatted PDF by selecting the 'Download PDF' button at the bottom of the report.

-There's also a client-ready summary (around 150 words) you can copy with one click and drop straight into an email, a Slack message, or a LinkedIn post.
+There's also a client-ready summary (around 150 words) you can copy with one click and drop straight into an email, a Slack message, or a LinkedIn post etc.

 Back on the main test results screen, you'll see a results table that presents the main performance metrics SEOTesting tracks and measures: